fve1ga/fveigalopez_webpage/content/post/detonations/index.md

 subtitle: We are focusing our energy on characterizing hydrogen and DME detonations following simple models and innovative approaches.

 # Summary for listings and search engines
-summary: We are focusing our energy on characterizing hydrogen and DME detonations following simple models and innovative approaches.
+summary: We are focusing our energy on characterizing hydrogen and DME detonations using simple models and following innovative approaches.

 # Link this post with a project
 projects: []